Hi, I’m Cait

 AI & Data Science Post-Graduate Program, Loyalist College

-Invited by Prof. Peter Papadakos
+Invited by Prof. Peter Papadakos as an anual guest lecturer in 2023 & 2024

 Data Collection & Analysis